-CHARGED TEAM TIMEOUTS

-Article 1 The Referee shall suspend play while the ball is dead and declare a charged team timeout upon the request for a timeout by the head coach or any player (not a substitute) to any official.
+ARTICLE 1.
+CHARGED TEAM TIMEOUTS.
+The Referee shall suspend play while the ball is dead and declare a charged team timeout upon the request for a timeout by the head coach or any player (not a substitute) to any official.
+If an assistant coach signals for a timeout and it is inadvertently granted, the timeout will stand.

-Item 1: Three Timeouts Allowed.
+Item 1.
+Three Timeouts Allowed.
 A team is allowed three charged team timeouts during each half.

-Item 2: Length of Timeouts.
+Item 2.
+Length of Timeouts.
 Charged team timeouts shall be two minutes in length, unless the timeout is not used by television for a commercial break.
 Timeouts shall be 30 seconds in length when the designated number of television commercials have been exhausted in a quarter, if it is a second charged team timeout in the same dead-ball period, or when the Referee so indicates.

-Item 3: Consecutive Team Timeouts.
+Item 3.
+Consecutive Team Timeouts.
 Each team may be granted a charged team timeout during the same dead-ball period, but a second charged team timeout by either team during the same dead-ball period is prohibited.
 Such team timeouts may follow a Referee's timeout or any automatic timeouts.